edonadini/DSSC/Assignments/2.mpi/3_pi/README.md

 program obtained using OpenMP.
 Again the two programs have been tested one against the other using a number of processes/threads ranging from 1 to 20.
 ![mpi_vs_openmp](risultati_confronto.png)
-From our results, the MPI implementation appears to be faster than the OpenMP one.